dfkaye/dfkaye-blog/content/posts/safer-math-operations-in-javascript.md

 + `mean`, for safely calculating the average of a series of numbers.
 + `median`, for safely calculating the middle value of a series of numbers.
 + `mode`, for safely calculating the highest occurring numbers in a series.
-Note that function always returns an array.
+Note that function *always* returns an **Array**.
 If the incoming series is empty, an empty array is returned.
 + `range`, for safely calculating the difference between the largest and smallest values in a series.
 If there are less than two values in the series, then `0` is returned.

 ### Conversions

-Conversion functions process only the first parameter rather than a series.
+Most of the conversion functions process only the first or `value` argument rather than a series, whereas the `power` function requires two named arguments, `{ value, exponent }`.

 + `percent`, for safely calculating 1/100th of a value.
 If a percent cannot be calculated, the value is returned.
 + `power`, for safely calculating a value raised to an exponent.
 If a power cannot be calculated, the value is returned.
 If the value is not provided, an **Error** will be *thrown*.
-If the exponent is not provided, it is assigned 1 by default, to mitigate these cases with Math.pow():
+If the exponent is not provided, it is assigned 1 by default, to mitigate these cases with `Math.pow()`:
     - `Math.pow(9, undefined) => NaN`
     - `Math.pow(9, null) => 1`
     - `Math.pow(9, "") => 1`
     - `Math.pow(9, "  ") => 1`
+  Finally, `power` delegates the calculation to `multiply` and not to `Math.pow` to avoid `Math.pow(1.1, 2)` which returns 1.2100000000000002 instead of 1.21.
 + `repricoal`, for safely calculating `1 / value`.
 If a reciprocal cannot be calculated, the value is returned.
+Function `reciprocal` delegates to `power`.
 + `square`, for safely multiplying a value by itself.
 If a square cannot be calculated, the value is returned.
+Function `square` delegates to `power`.
 + `sqrt`, for safely calculating the square root of a value.
 If a square root cannot be calculated, an **`Error`** is returned (*but not thrown*).

 ## Future plans